Our Spiritual Blessings in Christ (1:3-14)

 The list itself is quite overwhelming and forms part of an extended praise by Paul for how richly God has blessed each of us.

-Believe it or not, Eph 1:3-14 represents one single glorious sentence in the original Greek!
+Believe it or not, Ephesians 1:3-14 represents one single glorious sentence in the original Greek!

 Paul begins this section by praising God the Father for giving his children “every spiritual blessing in the heavenly places in Christ Jesus.”
 These blessings represent divine resources and privileges for God’s people.

 - List out each of the spiritual blessings that are yours in Christ according to Ephesians 1:3-14.
 They all begin with a verb in the past tense, indicating that these things have already happened as a result of your faith in Jesus.

 - How many spiritual blessings do you count?
 What impact does this list have on your faith?
 Is there one blessing that means more to you at this point in your spiritual journey?
 Explain.

 Ephesians 1:4-5, 11 indicate that “God chose us before the foundation of the world” and that “he predestined us to be adopted as sons (and daughters) and to an inheritance…” This has been understood as either God foreknowing or foreseeing that he would save you or that God pre-ordained your salvation ahead of time.
 In other words, he purposely chooses some for salvation and not others.

 - How do each of these perspectives challenge your understanding of your own salvation, your Christian faith, evangelism, etc.?

 - Can you think of other places in Scripture where these perspectives are represented?
 Where do you fall?
 And on what basis?